Going There #5: A Warrior’s Dream

-A few years ago when my muse whispered a story for my trilogy (as told here) I was also inspired to write a song for the book.
+A few years ago when my muse whispered a story for my series (as told here) I was also inspired to write a song for the book.
 I’m not a songwriter, but this one haunted me and I eventually wrote it down.
 The line above comes from that song.
 As I watched the sunrise in this place so important to my characters the refrain touched my heart.

-Now I was on my way to Mycenae, an important location for the trilogy.
+Now I was on my way to Mycenae, an important location for the series.
 A knock sounded on my door.
 The grandmother at my family hotel told me the taxi was there, and I hurried out.
 Having left too early for breakfast at the hotel I wondered what I would find to eat in the little Santorini airport.
 At a small kiosk I found fresh-baked pastries and chose what they called a cheese pie, white cheese wrapped in pastry, and they actually had green tea, my beverage choice for morning caffeine.
 Once a seat cleared in the crowded waiting area I sat and bit into my cheese pie.
 What a tasty surprise!

 My destination was the beautiful city of Náfplio on the Greek mainland, a port in the Peloponnese region today as it no doubt was in Mycenaean times.
 For my books I call the city Tiryns, naming it for the ancient citadel of Tiryns just north of the docks.
 With the single square sails of their wooden ships they would have sailed into port in the place shown below.
 Just envision that boat in the picture a little larger, put a square sail on it, with rowers on either side, and you have the image.
 A number of my book scenes happen in this port town and I planned several days here.